slimGPT/Samy-4.0/AVATAR_INTEGRATION.md

-# 🤖 Candy AI - Avatar Integration Guide
+# 🤖 SamyBear 4.0 - Avatar Integration Guide

-**How to connect 3D avatars to Candy AI, regardless of engine (Unity, Unreal, Three.js, etc.)**
+**How to connect 3D avatars to SamyBear 4.0, regardless of engine (Unity, Unreal, Three.js, etc.)**

 ---

 ## 🎯 Overview

-Candy AI is **avatar-ready** and designed to work with any 3D engine or framework.
+SamyBear 4.0 is **avatar-ready** and designed to work with any 3D engine or framework.
 This guide covers:
 1. Real-time emotion and state synchronization
 2. Lip-sync data streaming
 3. Audio playback coordination